morrownr/USB-WiFi/README.md

 ##### 5. chipset rtl8814au [2] - AC1900 - USB 3
 [Linux Driver for USB WiFi Adapters that use the RTL8814AU Chipset](https://github.com/morrownr/8814au)

 The rtl8814au chipset is an aging chipset that will likely never be supported by an in-kernel driver which leaves users dependent on Realtek to release future out-of-kernel source code.
 This makes buying adapters based on this chipset somewhat risky for Linux users.
 Adapters based on this chipset can really push data at high speed and are still available but are relatively expensive.
-They need a pretty good amount of current so use with a powered USB 3 hub is recommended.
+They need a pretty good amount of current so use with a powered USB 3 hub may be a good idea.
 This chipset builds a lot of heat so look for adapters that have plenty of vent holes and search reviews to see if users are reporting heat problems.
 The above driver is a reasonaly good quality driver but the source is from 2019.
-We need Realtek to release an updated version of the driver source code as the code for this driver is showing some age.
+We need Realtek to release an updated version of the driver source code as the code for this driver (2019) is showing some age.
 Will Realtek release a new version?
 I don't know.

 The Good: